Poll: Mueller Report Exonerates Trump, According To People Who Haven’t Read Any Part Of It

 - 43 percent said it implicated him.

 The findings ultimately show that the number of people who think the report implicates Trump is 50 percent higher than the number who think it exonerates him.
-Additionally, a majority of people who did not read the report and still have an opinion on it think contained good news for the president.
+Additionally, a majority of people who did not read the report and still have an opinion on it think it contained good news for the president.
 However, among those who both have not read the report and yet do have an opinion on it, opinions break substantially in favor of the president.
 A potential conclusion is simply that for President Trump, the fewer people who read the report, the better.